 This advanced laboratory procedure screens embryos for genetic diseases or chromosomal abnormalities prior to placing them in the uterus.

 Couples utilizing preimplantation genetic diagnosis have their embryos evaluated prior to transfer and only the most genetically normal embryo(s) are selected.
-It is a relatively complex procedure that involves manipulation of the embryo, so it is offered judiciously to patients in situations where the benefits outweigh the risks.
+(For a full analysis of all the chromosomes, it is necessary to undergo CCS).

 Introduced in the 1990s, PGD’s purpose was to help patients avoid passing genetic diseases, such as cystic fibrosis or Tay-Sachs, to their child.
 It has been shown to be very effective for this purpose, and its indications have now expanded.
 For example, PGD is used as a screening test for aneuploidy, which is an error in cell division resulting in an embryo with either too many or too few chromosomes.
 Chromosomal abnormalities are the most common cause of miscarriage and are often a reflection of reproductive aging (otherwise known as the female “biological clock”).